 Saving The Butterfly

-Saving the Butterfly is written by me and illustrated by Gill Smith.
-I work slowly so always have lot of ideas that I don’t have time to make into books.
-Seeing my words grow with Gill’s wonderful illustrations has been a joy.
+Saving the Butterfly is written by Helen and illustrated by Gill Smith.
 You can find out more about Gill on her instagram here @gillsmithillustration.

 Saving the Butterfly is a picture book about trauma and a wish for recovery.
 Two children are rescued from the dark sea.
 They have nothing.
 They lost everything.
 The older child seems most resourceful – she talks to their rescuers, she finds shelter.
 Later though, while the younger one ventures outside, making friends, laughing and growing strong, she hides away indoors.
 ‘After a while she hardly ever went out.’

 In Saving the Butterfly (as in many of my books) I’m gently exploring my character’s different responses to the same situation.
 I meant the dark sea to be a metaphor for any major tragedy and loss.
 The older child may seem weaker, suffering from post-traumatic anxiety, yet she is so strong during the crisis and shows great empathy when her brother brings the outside in to her, in the form of a butterfly.
 But can she find the courage to guide the butterfly back into the world where it belongs?